 What English Flowers Are Edible?

 How many English flowers are edible?
-To be honest — I don’t know!
-But I can certainly name a good list; with enough variety of blooms that I use in salads or baking.
+To be honest — I don’t know the definitive answer!
+But I can certainly name a good list; with enough variety of blooms that I use myself in salads or baking.

 50 Edible Flowers Found In The UK